mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 ## 2020

+1. Goyal, A., & Bengio, Y. (2020).
+Inductive biases for deep learning of higher-level cognition. arXiv preprint arXiv:2011.15091.
+  - *empirical* paper on model architecture and learning.
+  - argue that having larger and more diverse datasets is important but insufficient without good architectural inductive biases.
+  -  can compensate lack of sufficiently powerful priors by more data

 1. Radosavovic, Ilija, Raj Prateek Kosaraju, Ross Girshick, Kaiming He, and Piotr Dollár.
 "Designing network design spaces."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 10428-10436.
 2020.
   -